antoniodagnino/antoniodagnino/README.md

 #### I'm Antonio Jose!

 👨‍💻 I’m currently working as a <b>General Field Engineer</b> at <b>Schlumberger</b>.\
-🔭:oil_drum: I’m currently working in Forecasting Models and Data Visualization dashboards for Oil & Energy Industry 🌱 I’m currently learning more about data\
+🔭 I’m currently working in Forecasting Models and Data Visualization dashboards for Oil & Energy Industry:oil_drum:
+🌱 I’m currently learning more about data\

 **Languages and Tools:**